hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

 * `guest_id` - The guest ID of the virtual machine or template.
 * `alternate_guest_name` - The alternate guest name of the virtual machine when guest_id is a non-specific operating system, like `otherGuest`.
+* `annotation` - The user-provided description of this virtual machine.
+* `memory` - The size of the virtual machine's memory, in MB.
+* `num_cpus` - The total number of virtual processor cores assigned to this virtual machine.
+* `num_cores_per_socket` - The number of cores per socket for this virtual machine.
+* `firmware` - The firmware interface that is used by this virtual machine.
+Can be either `bios` or `EFI`.
+* `hardware_version` - The hardware version number on this virtual machine.
 * `scsi_type` - The common type of all SCSI controllers on this virtual machine.
   Will be one of `lsilogic` (LSI Logic Parallel), `lsilogic-sas` (LSI Logic SAS), `pvscsi` (VMware Paravirtual), `buslogic` (BusLogic), or `mixed` when